Simon Smith and the Amazing Dancing Bear: Recordings

+Reception and legacy

-Upon its release, Peter Jones of Record Mirror described Price as "high on my short list of Most Distinctive Voices" and characterised the song as "jazz-styled and bouncy and smokey and with tremendous punchy piano".
-Don Short of Daily Mirror doubted the song's hit potential, writing "the song is not so weird as the title, but I can't see the Alan Price Set making the charts with it"..
+Upon the release of the Alan Price Set's recording of the song, Peter Jones of Record Mirror described Price as "high on my short list of Most Distinctive Voices" and characterised the song as "jazz-styled and bouncy and smokey and with tremendous punchy piano".
+Don Short of Daily Mirror doubted the song's hit potential, writing "the song is not so weird as the title, but I can't see the Alan Price Set making the charts with it".
 Reviewing the week's new singles for Melody Maker, Paul McCartney praised the song and considered it a likely hit, describing it as "so much better than the period, vaudeville stuff because it's still a bit modern".

-Newman's own recording of Simon Smith and the Amazing Dancing Bear features on his 1972 album Sail Away.
-It has been covered by such artists as Harry Nilsson, Morrissey, Bobby Short, Akiko Yano, and Okkervil River.
-Bobbie Gentry recorded a gender-switched version, "Salome Smith and Her Amazing Dancing Bear".
-The song appears in the 19th episode of the first season of The Muppet Show, sung by the character Scooter as Simon Smith and with Fozzie Bear as the dancing bear.

 In 1971, John Cleese chose the Alan Price Set version of the song when he appeared on Desert Island Discs.
-In 2023, the song ranked eighth in The Guardian's list of Randy Newman's 20 greatest songs.
+In 2023, the song was ranked eighth in The Guardian's list of Randy Newman's 20 greatest songs.